 Empty Arms' Support Groups for Grieving Parents

-We also offer four additional groups that meet with varying frequency:
+We also offer three additional groups that meet with varying frequency:

 Regardless of where they draw their support, people who are involved with our organization are confirmed in the value of what they have lost and are given the freedom to grieve and heal at their own pace, using their own strength of character as well as the bonds of friendship as their tools.

 At this point, all of our groups are held in Florence, MA, near Northampton.
 The reason for this is that we serve individuals and families from Connecticut to Vermont, and Northampton is halfway up the valley and on I-91.
 It is our hope to be able to offer a variety of geographic locations in the future, but we simply don't have the resources to do that yet.
 If you need help getting to a meeting, please let us know.
 We often arrange car pools or can sometimes even come and pick you up.

 Frequently Asked Questions About Our Support Groups